anthonymvicente/arb-reader/README.md

 where [directory] is a path to a directory containing text files to be read from.

+add a `g` flag to cause 'glitch' like characters to be randomly inserted into lines of the text.

 USAGE, PHOSPHOR:

 I've found the best way to use arb-reader with Phosphor is to add the executable to your path (ie ~/bin).
 Open xscreensaver-demo and select Phosphor, then go to the Advanced tab.
 Under the Text Manipulation section choose program, and use the following format: